IE-bank-team/ie-bank-infrastructure/modules/network/vpn-gateway/vpn-connection/README.md

 ### Parameter: `vpnGatewayName`

 The name of the parent VPN gateway this VPN connection is associated with.
-Required if the template is used in a standalone deployment.
+Required if the template is used in a standaluno deployment.

 - Required: Yes
 - Type: string